 4 Bed - House - Semi-Detached - For SaleBack to property listings

-The accommodation as detailed in the accompanying floor plan, and illustrated by our commissioned professional photography has to be seen to be fully appreciated.
-Therefore, to arrange a viewing appointment that is fully compliant with the Covid-19 Regulations, as outlined by the Ministry of Housing, please do not hesitate to contact Rowland Gorringe in Lewes 01273 474101.
+The accommodation as detailed in the accompanying floor plan, and illustrated by our commissioned professional photography, has to be seen to be fully appreciated.
+Therefore, to arrange a viewing appointment that is mindful of the Covid-19 Regulations as outlined by the Ministry of Housing, please do not hesitate to contact Rowland Gorringe in Lewes.
+01273 474101

 Although these particulars are thought to be materially correct their accuracy cannot be guaranteed and they do not form part of any contract.